eclipse/kapua/docs/developer-guide/en/sso.md

 #### Insert the user through the SimpleRegistrationProcessor module

-This module allows one to automatically create te user in Kapua at the first log-in attempt using the SSO.
+This module allows one to automatically create the user in Kapua at the first log-in attempt using the SSO.
+If a user with the same name already exists in Kapua, the registration process will fail.
 More precisely, two users are created: one without credentials, representing the SSO user, and one with credentials, representing a gateway user.
 Note that the credential for the gateway user is hardcoded in the SimpleRegistrationProcessor code.

 In order to avoid using this registration processor, remove `kapua-security-registration-simple` from the root pom dependencies.